Frequently Asked Questions

 Who should wear compression socks?

-• Pregnant women;
+• Pregnant women

-• People with certain health issues;
+• People with tired, heavy legs

 Are compression socks covered on my health care plan / benefits / HSA / FSA approved?